dggrunzweig/WebAudioSnippets/README.md

 ## Setup

-The repository uses NPM primarily to manage the typescript types and compiler.
+The repository uses NPM to manage the typescript types and compiler.
 After pulling the repo and installing npm, run the following command to add the types.

 ```console
 npm install